fjlafuente/Data-Science-notes/Machine Learning.md

 X = df['variable 1']
 y = df['variable 2 target']

 #Our training set error will always be an optimistic estimate for our test set error.
+Therefore we have to split our data into train data and test data:

+from sklearn.model_selection import train_test_split

+#We have to define two groups with variable X and y in each group:

+X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.10, random_state = 4)

 #Librery sklearn linear regression